mach91uk/alarmatic/README.md

 There are many ways to help you snooze your alarms in a way that best suits your needs, including the really quick method of just picking up you device and flipping it.

 - **Shake yourself awake**
-Are you a hard sleeper?
+Are you a heavy sleeper?
 Then instead of just pressing a button why not shake your device 10, 20 or even 30 times to snooze or dismiss.
 All configurable in the settings.

 - **Protection against accidentally dismissing an alarm** No one wants to accidentally dismiss an alarm, so we have provided a couple of features to help.